Workflow Foundation Activity Template

 Where can I get it?

-Note: My hosting provider has something that corrupts zip files so it has been uploaded in 7-zip format which you will need to extract it.
+Note: My hosting provider corrupts ZIP files, so it’s uploaded in 7-Zip format—you’ll need to extract it.

-Hopefully you get some productivity benefit from this component or it helps you learn how to write your own, and if it does please leave a comment here so I know (and get that warn fuzzy feeling I like so much).
+Hopefully, you get some productivity benefit from this component or it helps you learn how to write your own.
+And if it does, please leave a comment so I know (and get that warm fuzzy feeling I like so much).